whoward/docs/markdown/reference/sauce-connect.md

 Sauce Connect needs to make outbound connections to saucelabs.com and \*.miso.saucelabs.com on port 443 for the REST API and the primary tunnel connection to the Sauce cloud.
 It can also optionally make these connections through a web proxy; see the `--proxy`, `--pac`, and `--proxy-tunnel` command line options.

+### I have verbose logging on, but I'm not seeing anything in stdout.
+What gives?

+Output from the `-v` flag is sent to the Sauce Connect [log file](#logging) rather than stdout.

 ### How can I periodically restart Sauce Connect?

 Sauce Connect handles a lot of traffic for heavy testers.
 Here is one way to keep it 'fresh' to avoid leakages and freezes.